deepgram/web-next/content/blog/posts/deepgram-projectvoicex-transcription-aicontactcenter-artcoombs/index.md

   - project-voice-x
 seo:
   title: "What's Next for AI in the Contact Center - Art Coombs, CEO, KomBea - Project Voice X"
-  description: "What's Next for AI in the Contact Center" presented by Art Coombs, CEO of KomBea, presented on day one of Project Voice X. "
+  description: "What's Next for AI in the Contact Center' presented by Art Coombs, CEO of KomBea, presented on day one of Project Voice X. "
 shorturls:
   share:
   twitter: